Paul-Ladyman/bank-manager/README.md

 * `rent` - the transaction description for your rent statement, i.e. who you pay you rent to.
 * `wage` - the transaction descripton for your wage statement, i.e. who pays your wage.
+* `transport` - the transaction description for your transport costs, i.e. who you regularly pay for transport (e.g. TFL).
+This debit will be counted cumulatively over the month.
 * `utilities` - a list of transaction descriptions for your utility bill statements, i.e. who do you pay your utility bills (water, gas/electricity etc) to.
 * `bills` - a list of transaction descriptions for your other bill statements, i.e. who do you pay any other bills (streaming service subscriptions etc) to.
 * `spendingLimit` - a value above which debit statements will be included in the report as warnings.